A volcano is a mountain where lava (hot, liquid rock) comes from a magma chamber under the ground.

 The second way is when a tectonic plate moves over a hot spot in the Earth’s crust.
 The hot spot works its way through the crust until it breaks through.
 The caldera of Yellowstone Park was formed in that way, as were the Hawaiian Islands.

-An active volcano is currently erupting, or it has erupted in the last 10,000 years.
+An active volcano is currently erupting, or it has erupted.
 An example of an active volcano is Mount St. Helens in the United States (US).
 An active volcano is either erupting or “sleeping.”

 A dormant volcano is “sleeping,” but it could awaken in the future.
 Mount Rainier in the United States is considered dormant.